-This project is developing a 370 kW gas-fueled microturbine that will attract additional markets because of its increased energy efficiency and reduced capital cost, which is expected to be approximately $600 per kW.
-The microturbine technology will maximize usable exhaust energy and achieve ultra-low emissions levels.
+This project developed a 370 kW gas-fueled microturbine that would provide entry into additional markets because of its increased energy efficiency and reduced capital cost, which is estimated to be approximately $600 per kW.
+The microturbine technology maximizes usable exhaust energy and achieves ultra-low emissions levels.

 The initial target for the C370 microturbine is the distributed generation market using existing fuel infrastructure, including fossil fuels, such as natural gas and diesel, as well as renewable fuels, such as landfill gas, digester gas, and syngas.

-The objective of this project is to demonstrate a microturbine based distributed generation system with increased efficiency, reduced emissions, and improved customer value.
-The highest risk technical challenges were addressed early in the project and many components from current Capstone products are being used to accelerate development and ensure commercial success.
+The objective of this project was to demonstrate a microturbine based distributed generation system with increased efficiency, reduced emissions, and improved customer value.
+The highest risk technical challenges were addressed early in the project and many components from current Capstone products were used to accelerate development.

-The project is using a modified Capstone C200 compressor and turbine assembly to act as the low-pressure section of a two-shaft turbine system.
-This results in an electrical output of 250 kW.
-A new high-temperature, high-pressure compressor and turbine will act as the second assembly.
-After an intercooler and the high-pressure assembly are added, the electrical output will increase to 370 kW.
+The project used a modified Capstone C200 compressor and turbine assembly to act as the low-pressure section of a two-shaft turbine system.
+This resulted in an electrical output of 250 kW.
+A new high-temperature, high-pressure compressor and turbine acted as the second assembly.
+After an intercooler and the high-pressure assembly were added, the electrical output increased to 370 kW.

-Capstone Turbine Corporation is leading this project.
-Oak Ridge National Laboratory (ORNL) and the NASA Glenn Research Center are supporting Capstone on specific project objectives.
-ORNL will assist with the high-pressure recuperator and high-temperature radial turbine materials.
-NASA Glenn will evaluate a larger air bearing design for the high-speed generator.
+Capstone Turbine Corporation led this project.
+Oak Ridge National Laboratory (ORNL) and the NASA Glenn Research Center supported Capstone on specific project objectives.
+ORNL assisted with the high-pressure recuperator and high-temperature radial turbine materials.
+NASA Glenn evaluated a larger air bearing design for the high-speed generator.